gokcehan/lf/CONTRIBUTING.md

 - Run `gen/doc.sh` to update the documentation (optional as it requires `docker`/`podman`, but appreciated)
 - Commit your changes and send a pull request

-Commands should be defined in alphabetical order, but not that commands are first organized roughly into the following sections in `eval.go` for clarity:
+Commands should be defined in alphabetical order, but note that commands are first organized roughly into the following sections in `eval.go` for clarity:

 - Navigation
 - Selection